rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

   computers on the network.
 A few more services might be allowed.
 - `home`: Used for home environments.
 This zone generally implies that you trust most of the other computers.
 A few more services are accepted.
 - `trusted`: Trusts all of the machines on the network.
-This is the most open of the available options and should be used sparingly.
+This option is the most open of the available options and should be used sparingly.

 To use the firewall, you create rules and alter the properties of your zones,